Frequently Asked Questions

 Dance

-Currently, each student is assigned a Chromebook to use while at school.
-Students become comfortable using technology as a tool to express their curiosity and creativity.
+Students are given a Chromebook in 5th grade to become comfortable using technology as a tool to express their curiosity and creativity.
 Our students learn to type and use the G Suite of programs available on Chromebooks.
 Several classes are equipped with document cameras and LCD projectors to facilitate immediate student sharing.
-While it is part of our mission to give the students the necessary skills to succeed in the 21st Century, time away from screens is equally as important for a deeper understanding of the world around us.
-Village School girls employ modern technology as a conduit to help them find their voices as learners.
+While it is part of our mission to give the students the necessary skills to succeed, time away from screens is equally as important for a deeper understanding of the world around us.
+Screen time is thoughtfully considered and monitored to avoid being a default for ease or distraction.

 Research indicates that children who dedicate time to helping others develop an enhanced sense of self esteem and self-confidence.
 We believe strongly in the advantages gained through an awareness and understanding of others.
 Consequently, community service is an integral part of our school, and being downtown provides us many community service opportunities.
 Every week Village School students help a downtown church with its soup kitchen.
-Our students are also involved in a number of special projects.
-Students have knitted and distributed scarves to cancer patients at the Martha Jefferson Hospital; they also visit periodically with children at local preschools.
-Each year, we hold a canned food drive for the Emergency Food Bank, and Village School students donate to charity a percentage of funds earned at our annual Middle School Girls Holiday Craft Fair.
-Our eighth grade curriculum includes a wide range of service projects that our girls independently research, design and carry through.
+Our students are also involved in a number of special projects that benefit local organizations including, The Hummingbird Fund, SARA, Piedmont Housing Alliance, Stepping Stone, IRC, and the Kindness Café.